jim-easterbrook/pywws/src/doc/guides/twitter.rst

    python -m pywws.ToTwitter ~/weather/data tweet.txt

 If this works, your new Twitter account will have posted its first weather report.
-(You should delete the tweet.txt file now.)
+(You can delete the tweet.txt file now.)

 Add Twitter updates to your hourly tasks
 ----------------------------------------